KobeCyber/OnPrem-SQL-S3Backup/terraform/README.md

-This terraform script is responsible for automating the build of the AWS Services/Componets if used please make sure to change variables to match configurations
+This Terraform script automates the provisioning of AWS services and components.
+If you use this script, make sure to update the variable values to match your specific configurations.